Paxlord/PaxMHFZQuestEditor/README.md

 ## How to use

-1. When you first open the editor, you'll be pompted to open a quest file, please be sure to only open a Decompressed quest file (through the use of a tool like ReFrontier)
+1. When you first open the editor, you'll be prompted to open a quest file, please be sure to only open a decompressed quest file (through the use of a tool like ReFrontier)

 ![image](https://github.com/Paxlord/PaxMHFZQuestEditor/assets/19719025/e1fa0203-6b56-4c38-82a4-030bc23d1618)

-2. Then you can edit the quest to your heart's content, donc forget to press the save button after you're done with a category
+2. Then you can edit the quest to your heart's content, dont forget to press the save button after you're done with a category

 ![image](https://github.com/Paxlord/PaxMHFZQuestEditor/assets/19719025/a8f758c7-c20b-4431-82d4-f95bef8fc54c)

-3. Once you're done you can choose to either save a single quest file or 3 quest files at the same time, if you chose 3 quests file 0,1,2 will be appended to your quest name (sor for example saving 65788d will create 65788d0.bin, 65788d1.bin and 65788d2.bin
+3. Once you're done you can choose to either save a single quest file or 3 quest files at the same time, if you chose 3 quest files, 0,1,2 will be appended to your quest name (sor for example saving 65788d will create 65788d0.bin, 65788d1.bin and 65788d2.bin).

 ![image](https://github.com/Paxlord/PaxMHFZQuestEditor/assets/19719025/eef26298-53fe-4701-8cc5-4f785159627e)

 ## Contibuting

-Any PR or contribution is welcome, I have not yet done a clean up of the source code so there might be some dead/unused code
+Any PR or contribution is welcome, I have not yet done a clean up of the source code so there might be some dead/unused/duplicated code

 ### Building

-To start contibuting you can just clone the repo run ```yarn``` to install the dependerncies and then you can run the app using ```yarn tauri dev```
+To start contibuting you can just clone the repo run ```yarn``` to install the dependencies and then you can run the app using ```yarn tauri dev``` .
 Be sure to have Node and Rust installed.

 ## Future plans